eurocontrol/eurocontrol/README.md

 please have it installed according to the guidelines as published [here](https://github.com/euctrl-pru/howto/wiki/Tools-Installation-and-Setup-%28For-R%29#roracle).

+## Setup

+Some of the functions in this package access data from internal Oracle schema.
+The code relies on having the relevant credentials stored in specifically named environment variables.
+The pattern for the environment variable names is

+    PRU_XXXX_DBNAME
+    PRU_XXXX_PWD
+    PRU_XXXX_USR

+where `XXXX` is something like `DEV`, `PROD`, …

 ## Example

 A typical use case is to retrieve a list of flights operated in the area managed by EUROCONTROL’s Network Manager.

-For example for the flight list of March 2023 you can run:
+For example for the flight list of March 2023 you can run (you need access and setup for `PRU_DEV` schema):

 ``` r
 library(eurocontrol)